RanACohen/libpata/README.md

-# libtosa
+# LibXla

+##Overview
-This is an experiment to create a low-level tensor programing model around MLIR.TOSA
+This is an PoC experiment to create a low-level tensor programing model with an abstruction of Tensor Operator Set.

+## Experimentation Questions
 Experimentation is around:
 1. Async Execution - can we abstract it ?
 2. Parallelization control - how developer can control parallel execution which is on an accelerator, not related to the CPU parallelism
 3. Fusion, pipelining - how developer can enbale function futions and hetro-hw pipelining.

+## Requirements

+- cmake => 3.19
+- C++ 14
+- gtest (will be cloned during build)
+- libxsmm (will be cloned during build from https://github.com/hfp/libxsmm.git)

 Share & Enjoy :smiley: